CSE232-MSU/CSE232/Labs/lab02.md

 1. The source file, the file you want to copy
 2. The destination file, where you want your copy to be placed

-You can copy files that are in your working directory or in another directory by specifing a path.
+You can copy files that are in your working directory or in another directory by specifying a path.
 Examples:

 This copies a.txt into a file called b.txt: